knative/serving/docs/spec/errors.md

 ## Traffic shift progressing slowly/stuck

-Similar to deployment slowness, if the transfer of traffic (either via gradual rollout or knife-switch) takes longer than a certain timeout to complete/update, the `RolloutInProgress` condition would remain at true, but the reason would be set to `ProgressDeadlineExceeded`.
+Similar to deployment slowness, if the transfer of traffic (either via gradual or abrupt rollout) takes longer than a certain timeout to complete/update, the `RolloutInProgress` condition will remain at True, but the reason will be set to `ProgressDeadlineExceeded`.

 ```http
 GET /apis/elafros.dev/v1alpha1/namespaces/default/routes/abc